Japamala: Aesthetic usage

 In recent years, it has become common for non-religious individuals to wear such beads as a fashion accessory with the beads having no religious connotation whatsoever.

-Similar practices have been noted since the Ming Dynasty, when malas began to be used as fashionable accessories by members of the Chinese court.
-Sumptuary laws regulated the materials of malas in Qing Dynasty-era China.
+Similar practices have been noted since the Ming dynasty, when malas began to be used as fashionable accessories by members of the Chinese court.
+Sumptuary laws regulated the materials of malas in Qing dynasty-era China.

 Opinion is divided as to whether a mala that is worn as decoration can also be used for the practise of japa or if two separate malas are required.

-Buddhist practise would refrain from ostentatious display of a mala, whether as a show of wealth or a claim of piety.
-As a self-reminder of one's beliefs or a non-invasive symbol that may inspire others to follow the dharma they may be acceptable.